Canada–United States Safe Third Country Agreement: Exceptions

 In addition to meeting the criteria for an exception under the agreement, refugee claimants must still meet all other eligibility criteria of the relevant immigration legislation for the country that they are claiming status in.
-Though refugee claimants who enter Canada at official crossings are usually sent back to the US, they would not be sent back if they cross at locations in between designated ports of entry; in this case, their claims will be heard, and many immigration experts consider this to be a loophole within the agreement.
+Though refugee claimants who enter Canada at official crossings are usually sent back to the US, before the 2023 change, their claims would be heard if they crossed at locations between designated ports of entry.
+Many immigration experts considered this to be a loophole in the agreement.

+2023 revision

+On March 24, 2023, the U.S. and Canada revised the asylum seeker policy.
+Under the revision, Canada will be allowed to send migrants who cross at unofficial ports of entry at America's northern border back to the U.S. if they make a refugee claim less than 14 days after entering Canada, while the U.S. will also be able to turn back asylum seekers who travel across the border from Canada.
+In return, Canada agreed to allow 15,000 more people from the Western Hemisphere to migrate to Canada legally.
+Nevertheless, the revision is acknowledged to have limited the movement of asylum seekers.
+Canadian Prime Minister Justin Trudeau confirmed that the revisions would go into effect that midnight.

-Controversy and calls for suspension
+Calls for suspension and impact on border crossings

 Following U.S. executive orders

-Shortly after inauguration, U.S. President Donald Trump signed these Executive Orders, which have since been revoked by his successor, Joe Biden:
+Shortly after his first inauguration, U.S. President Donald Trump signed these Executive Orders, which have since been revoked by his successor, Joe Biden: